CountyEthics

 Crag Considerations

-• Brown Crag routes sheltered by tree cover will dry significantly slower than the open south-facing buttresses and may still hold surface moisture.
+• Brown Crag area is partially shaded by tree cover and will be noticeably slower to dry than the open south-facing buttresses — expect lingering dampness there.

 Warnings 2